 At its most basic level, fundraising is getting people interested and engaged in your cause.
 It is not sufficient to participate in fundraising merely to meet annual income goals; your fundraising program should also focus on how to build and sustain long-term relationships with your donors.

 Fundraising can be an intimidating subject to board and staff members.
 You can change this by breaking it down to its most fundamental aspect, relationship building.
-The Fundraising Effectiveness Survey, an annual project led by the Association of Fundraising Professionals (AFP) and the Center on Nonprofits and Philanthropy at the Urban Institute, has repeatedly shown in the past few years that:
+The Fundraising Effectiveness Survey, an annual project led by the Association of Fundraising Professionals (AFP) and the Center on Nonprofits and Philanthropy at the Urban Institute, has repeatedly shown that:

 The average nonprofit has a 60-70% chance of getting additional contributions from existing donors and less than a 2% chance of receiving a gift from a prospect.
 (Funding Effectiveness Project)